cakephp/docs/en/orm/query-builder.rst

 ----------------

 Window functions allow you to perform calculations using rows related to the current row.
-Often these rows are adjacent to the current row.
-A common use case is to calculate running totals or include aggregations on slices of the results.
+They are commonly used to calculate totals or offsets on partial sets of rows in the query.
 For example if we wanted to find the date of the earliest and latest comment on each article we could use window functions::

     $query = $articles->find();